 If, however, at the end of the Deferred Disposition, the State “dismisses the pending charging instrument with prejudice” the 5-year period terminates.
 If the person is convicted of any new criminal conduct during the 5-year period, it restarts.

 Needless to say, resolving a criminal case in a way that protects the client from losing their right to possess firearms in not always easy.
 Many criminal offenses carry collateral consequences that are not always explained to people before they plead guilty.
 Do not risk losing your right to own firearms.
-Contact Attorney Eric Thistle at the law firm of Fairfield & Associates, P.A.
+Contact Attorney Eric S. Thistle at the law offices of Irwin & Morris.

 Disclaimer: This article is intended to provide general information about Maine law.
 The publication of this article does not constitute an attorney-client relationship between the author and the reader.